timothyow/agent01_customer_review-analyst/README.md

 <img width="550" alt="prompt_code" src="https://github.com/user-attachments/assets/f8d3368a-5d3c-4b99-a93e-2c118e6a22d8" /> <br>

 This is my favourite part - a super elegant and powerful line.
-Its a LangChain expression language to make pipelines, in this case, it formats the reviews into a prompt for LLM and the LLM process the prompt into a raw response, which is then parse into a structure output. <br>
+Its a LangChain expression language to make pipelines, in this case, it formats the reviews into a prompt for LLM and the LLM process the prompt into a raw response, which is then parse into a structure output (modified to business requirements). <br>

 **chain = prompt | llm | parser** <br> <br> <br>